Making Purchases: How to Buy

 All purchases made using state funds are subject to the New York state finance law and rules and regulations promulgated by the Office of the State Comptroller (“OSC”).
 They are also subject to procedures developed by SUNY and/or the university.

-Only the Director of Contracts & Purchasing Services is authorized to sign a purchase order to commit a financial obligation on behalf of the College.
+Only the director of contracts and purchasing services is authorized to sign a purchase order to commit a financial obligation on behalf of the college.